|

 Because

-is uncommon to see an o-ring that is made entirely of teflon.
+is uncommon to see an o-ring that is made entirely of FEP or PFA.

-However, there are applications where teflon is the perfect material.
+However, there are applications where FEP and PFA are the perfect materials.

-For example some automotive steering systems use teflon o-rings
+For example some automotive steering systems use FEP o-rings

 for fittings and they are also used in paint guns.
 (By the way,